michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0148.md

 ### Definition
 - adj: characterized by grandeur
 ### Family
-magnificent: magnificence, magnificentest, magnificently+;magnificence: magnificences
+- magnificent: magnificence, magnificentest, magnificently+
+- magnificence: magnificences
 ### Examples
 - Will we simply accept the scaling back of programs, both academic and athletic, at our magnificent University of Alaska?
 - Sophomore running back Jamauri Bogan calls it a privilege to be teammates with Davis, describing him as a magnificent person and player.